1908 NSWRFL season: Final

 On resuming South Sydney obtained the upper hand, forwards and backs playing brilliantly.
 They made repeated dashes, but could not break through for a long time.
 Once Storie got across, but was tackled.
 Then the three-quarters made fine dashes on either wing.
 From the last of these, which ended on the line, Golden scored a try, which Green failed to convert.
-Just before half time, Edward Fry marked at Eastern Suburb's 25, and Conlin kicked a fine goal, South Sydney leading by 8 points to 7.
+Just before half time, Edward Fry marked at Eastern Suburb's 25, and Conlin kicked a fine goal, South Sydney leading by eight points to seven.

 The second half proved exciting from start to finish, Eastern Suburbs at first attacked and South Sydney got out of the difficulty by forcing.
 South Sydney now became aggressive, the three-quarters combining very neatly.
 They repeatedly penetrated the defence, but could not put the finishing touch to the movements for some time.
 At length Levison obtained a scrum and passed to Conlin, on the wing.
 The latter dashed for the line, and scored.
 The kick at goal failed.
-South Sydney 11 points to 7.
+South Sydney 11 points to seven.

 Eastern Suburbs put in fine work.
-Dan Frawley and Brackenrigg dribbling almost to the line.
-Then McNamara dropped a field goal from centre, which reduced South Sydney's lead to 2 points.
+Dan Frawley and Brackenreg dribbling almost to the line.
+Then McNamara dropped a field goal from centre, which reduced South Sydney's lead to two points.
 McNamara almost repeated the performance a few minutes later, South Sydney rallied, and Levison getting from a scrum at the 25 passed in to Butler, who scored.
 The kick at goal failed.

 Play now became very rough, several players being knocked out temporarily, and the referee had to administer cautions.
-Near time, Eastern Suburbs came with a rush, and Miller scored a good try, which Brackenrigg failed to convert.
+Near time, Eastern Suburbs came with a rush, and Miller scored a good try, which Brackenreg failed to convert.

 There was no further scoring, South Sydney winning by 14 points to 12.

+South Sydney five-eighth and captain Arthur Conlin was the star of the day for the winners and was triumphantly carried from the field by his teammates.